SoundstripeEngineering/rails-cheatsheet/README.md

 ### Models

-The defactor Rails model cheatsheet: https://devhints.io/rails-models
+A killer Rails model cheatsheet: https://devhints.io/rails-models

 Generate a model and create a migration for the table